qlik-oss/core-website/docs/tutorials/hello-data.md

 This example shows how to load and retrieve user data in QIX Engine running in a Docker container.
 It extends the [Hello Engine](./hello-engine.md) example.

-[halyard.js](https://github.com/qlik-oss/halyard.js) is used to load data into QIX Engine.
-It is recommended to use [halyard.js](https://github.com/qlik-oss/halyard.js) when building custom solutions on Frontira and QIX Engine.
+[halyard.js](https://github.com/qlik-oss/halyard.js) is used to load data into QIX Engine. halyard.js provides convenient functionality for building custom solutions on Frontira and QIX Engine.

 As in the Hello Engine example, [enigma.js](https://github.com/qlik-oss/enigma.js) is used to communicate with QIX Engine.